MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-transfer-orders.md

     1. In the **Name** field, specify a transfer order ID.
 (It should match the ID that is used in Supply Chain Management.)
     1. Set the **Company** field.
     1. In the **From warehouse** field, specify the warehouse to transfer from.
 In the **To warehouse** field, specify the warehouse to transfer to.
-    1. Optional: In the **Ship date** field, specify when the transfer will be shipped, if you know the date.
-In the **Receive date** field, specify when the transfer will be received.
+    1. Optional: In the **Ship date** field, specify when the transfer is shipped, if you know the date.
+In the **Receive date** field, specify when the transfer is received.
 You can leave both these optional fields blank.

 1. To create a transfer order product, select **New Transfer Order product**, and then enter values in the **Product**, **Line number**, and **Transfer quantity** fields.
 If you see that other fields are locked, the values come from Supply Chain Management as part of dual-write synchronization.
 1. If you set the **Ship date** and **Receive date** fields on the header, the values are entered by default on the lines.
 However, you can override them.